 In NTP Version 3, configuration files had to be constructed manually using information found in the lists of public servers at www.ntp.org, although some sites partially automated the process using crafted DNS records.
-Where very large numbers of clients are involved, such as in large corporations with hundreds and thousands of personal computers and workstations, the method of choice is broadcast mode, which was added in NTP Version 3, or multicast mode, which was added in NTP Version 4.
+Where very large numbers of clients are involved, such as in large corporations with hundreds and thousands of personal computers and workstations, the method of choice is broadcast mode, which was added in NTP Version 3, or IPv4 multicast mode and IPv6 broadcast mode, which were added in NTP Version 4.

-However, since clients to not send to servers, there was no way to calibrate and correct for the server-client propagation delay in NTPVersion 3.
-This is provided in NTP Version 4 by a protocol modification in which the client, once receiving the first broadcast packet, executes a volley of client/server exchanges in order to calibrate the delay and then reverted to listen-only mode.
-Coincidentally, this initial exchange is used by the Autokey protocol to retrieve the server credentials and verify its authenticity.
+However, in NTP Version 3 clients did not send to servers, so there was no way to calibrate and correct for the server-client propagation delay, nor was there a way to initialize the Autokey protocol and run the identity schemes.
+This is provided in NTP Version 4 by a protocol modification in which the client, once receiving the first broadcast packet, executes a volley of client/server exchanges in order to calibrate the delay and run the Autokey protocok, then reverts to listen-only mode.